The role and power of user stories in Agile project management.

 You definitely know what stories are.
 We have grown up listening and telling them.
 Storytelling is a kind of art that has a significant contribution to human history.

-What are stories in Agile project management?
+What are the stories in Agile project management?
 What are user stories about?
 In order to understand why and how we use them in Agile development, it’s worth having a closer look at user stories.

 These stories are not part of any particular Agile framework.
 However, they represent a practice applied by many teams as a format for expressing product requirements.
 Stories in Agile frameworks are simple and versatile, that is why they have become the most popular form of product backlog elements.

-What is a User Story in Agile?
+What Is a User Story in Agile?

 An Agile user story is a simple, plain-language, and short description of a feature narrated from the perspective of the person who wants new capabilities of the system (usually a customer or user).

 User story as a reliable Agile tool